-Large 6' by 9' rubber/felt pad arrives rolled, not folded or creased.
+Large 6-foot by 9-foot rubber and felt pad arrives rolled, not folded or creased.
 Can be easily cut to fit other dimensions.
 Felt layer is hypoallergenic and condensed stitched for durability and sound reduction.

 Felt layer does not grip bottom of rug securely.
 Size dimensions may not be accurate.
-1/4" depth is not as plush as some users may expect.
+1/4-inch depth is not as plush as some users may expect.

 Polymer-covered grid is non-slip on both sides.
 Mesh design allows air to circulate under and through area rugs.
 Grid system makes customized trimming much easier.

 Mesh can adhere to "sticky" hardwood floors and leave waffle marks.
 Grid pattern larger and wider than expected.
 Common dust build-up can weaken grip over time.

 Thick and dense 3/8-inch felt pad provides excellent sound proofing and shock absorption.
 Mold and mildew resistant.
 Dense enough for a child's playroom.